anchapin/manamind-anything/.clinerules/deployment.md

 ## Deployment Overview

 The ManaMind Training System consists of multiple components that need to be deployed and managed together.
-This guide covers the deployment process for the web application, mobile application, backend services, and infrastructure components.
+This guide covers the deployment process for the web application, backend services, and infrastructure components.

 ### Deployment Components
 - **Web Application**: React-based dashboard and UI
-- **Mobile Application**: React Native companion app
 - **Backend API**: Hono server with AI training capabilities
 - **Database**: PostgreSQL/Neon database
 - **AI Training Infrastructure**: Neural network training and Forge integration